 We work closely in partnership with you, your family, education staff and a range of professionals to help your child achieve the goals that we have agreed with you.

 Once your referral has been received, it will be assessed quickly (triaged) by clinicians to see how we can best help.
-Often, it’s possible to give you advice over the phone.
-We’ll also discuss what might happen next as your child develops, and how and when to contact us again if further advice is needed.
+Often, it’s possible to give you advice over the phone so we’ll also discuss what might happen next as your child develops, and how and when to contact us again if further advice is needed.

 If a clinic assessment is required, a letter will be sent to you offering an appointment at a clinic closest to you.
 It might be more appropriate for the assessment to be carried out at your child’s school or nursery, in which case this will be organised with you and the school/nursery.